base-org/web/apps/base-docs/tutorials/docs/2_ock-checkout-tutorial.md

 When setting up the payment component, it's important to implement conditional rendering.
 This ensures that the payment button only appears once the user's wallet is connected.
 This approach provides a smoother user experience and prevents potential errors from attempting to initiate a payment before a wallet is available.
 :::

-Finally, configure the Pay component within your JSX.
-Wrap the `PayButton` and `PayStatus` components inside the `Pay` component, passing your `productId` as a prop to the `Pay` component.
-Set the `coinbaseBranded` prop on the `PayButton` to true for consistent branding.
+Finally, configure the Checkout component within your JSX.
+Wrap the `CheckoutButton` and `CheckoutStatus` components inside the `Checkout` component, passing your `productId` as a prop to the `Checkout` component.
+Set the `coinbaseBranded` prop on the `CheckoutButton` to true for consistent branding.
 This setup creates a complete payment flow, allowing users to initiate a payment and view its status all within your application.

 ```jsx
 <section className="templateSection flex w-full flex-col items-center justify-center gap-4 rounded-xl bg-gray-100 px-2 py-4 md:grow">